puvvadakrishna/review/README.md

 # review

-Config: An Executed be thread pool is created to make the logger calls, lightweight considering the heavy usage
+Config: An Executor thread pool is created to make the logger calls, lightweight considering the heavy usage

 All the logger methods has be enhance to accept Object(support any primitive/user-defined datatype)